CEAOD/ceaod.github.io/_pages/contribute.md

 # Contribute
 This guide helps you contributing your dataset to CEAOD.

 > You need a GitHub account which has the permission to contribute to the CEAOD Data repository.
-You can get a GitHub account [here](https://github.com/join), and request your permission by [contacting](/contact) the maintainer.
+You can get a GitHub account [here](https://github.com/join), and request your permission by [contacting](/contact) the maintainers.

 1. Download and install [GitHub Desktop](https://desktop.github.com)
 2. Sign in and configure your profile in GitHub Desktop